 But, waiting on a buyer’s agent to call you with a buyer is for sure not selling.
 That’s just letting some other agents find a buyer for your seller’s house.
 Marketing in today’s real estate environment is web-driven period.
 That’s it.
 Buyers search the web for property, end of story.
 Hopefully, your real estate company or agent knows how to navigate the intricate world of web marketing and is doing it.

-Personally, when I take listings for clients I create a custom marketing plan with metrics, analytics, walkthrough high-resolution video, high-resolution photos, drone video, and sometimes 3D (depending on the scenario with the property).
-Fortunately for my sellers, I have 4 IDX real estate websites (this one you’re reading on, is for entire state of SC) that all rank extremely high and on the first pages of Google (87% search market share), and Bing (11%) organically.
+Personally, when I market & sell a property for clients I create a full custom marketing plan with metrics, analytics, walkthrough high-resolution video, high-resolution photos, drone video, and sometimes 3D (depending on the scenario with the property).
+Fortunately for my sellers, I have 4 IDX real estate websites (this one you’re reading on, is for the entire state of SC) that all rank extremely high and on the first pages of Google (87% search market share), and Bing (11%) organically.
 In addition to 15+ other smaller “feeder” domains.
-All of which combined make up avg page views of 1000+/- per day.
+All of which combined make up avg page views of 3000+/- per day.
 So, I don’t necessarily have to always devise a strategic plan for marketing a property, but I am rare in that regard compared to real estate agents.
+I also employ a full-time web developer that is always implementing my online listings strategies.
 When warranted I will design a method to attract more buyers to consider the property.
-As you can see from the image above, a Google search with the query: waterfront condos for sale charleston sc were done, four of my websites were listed on the first page of Google’s SERP organically starting in the 4th position above both Realtor.com and Trulia.com.
+As you can see from the image above, a Google search with the query: waterfront condos for sale charleston sc was done, four of my websites were listed on the first page of Google’s SERP organically starting in the 4th position above both Realtor.com and Trulia.com.
 So ANY and EVERY prospective buyer who is searching for waterfront condos in my area will never miss my seller’s listings.
 EVER.
-Thus ensuring my clients get the best and most visibility to their property (if it’s a waterfront condo of course).
+Thus ensuring my clients get the best and most visibility of their property (if it’s a waterfront condo of course).